Skip to Content

 My personal favorite: the 2018 Chardonnay, which was given 5 stars by Dish Magazine.
 Try it with some smoked brie, French pâté, or venison salami.
 There’s even a selection of Mediterranean foods on offer in the Wet Jacket deli, which is open daily from 11 am to 6 pm.

-You can actually reach this winery by public bus so you can enjoy a few extra glasses if you wish!
+You can even reach this winery by public bus so you can enjoy a few extra glasses if you wish!

 The Chard Farm cellar door